Replace all sound-like sentences in subtitles [updated!]

 The remaining part was to push this regex to Notepad++.

-And here is the same dialog configured for replacing all subtitles at once:
+And here is the same dialog configured for fixing subtitles in all files at once:

-Doing a batch-replace on all files ant once is a certain risk, so — as you may see — I’m always performing such operation on a copy of all my subtitles.
+Doing a batch-replace on all files at once is a certain risk, so — as you may see — I’m always performing such operation on a copy of all my subtitles.

 Foreword